 Dwain loved his family.
 He was married 63 wonderful years to Jane, who was also a teacher.
 He loved and supported his daughters Deanna, Ann, and Karen in everything they did and took special pride in being “Papa” to his nine grandchildren and two great-grandchildren.
 Dwain loved being outdoors on his family farm, fishing, camping, boating and hunting.
 He enjoyed sports and rooting for the Hawkeyes.
 He and Jane enjoyed traveling to places throughout the U.S. and the world.

 Most importantly, Dwain had a life-long and deep Christian faith.
 He was a member of First United Methodist Church for 61 years.
 He believed in loving and serving others and daily demonstrated his faith by his actions.
 He was a role model and positive influence for countless people throughout his life.

 Dwain will be missed by his wife of 63 years, Jane of Fairfield; 3 daughters, Deanna Harrison of Golden, CO, Ann (Myron) Gookin of Fairfield, and Karen (TJ) Rowe of Fredericksburg, VA; 9 grandchildren, Courtney (Chuck) Yarbrough, Ty (Morgan) Harrison, Travis Harrison, Amy Gookin, Alex (Rachel) Gookin, Michael Gookin, Jaclyn Rowe, Sarah (Daniel) Hallinan and Trey Rowe; two great grandchildren; and his sister, Janet (Kenneth) Gilchrist of Douds.

 Dwain was preceded in death by his parents, Dean and Bessie Dooley.

-To send flowers to (Darrell) Dwain Dooley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of (Darrell) Dwain Dooley, please visit our floral store.